Tenant Participation

 Register of interested tenants

-Tenants who join the register will be contacted for their views on areas of the Housing Service that are of interest to them.
+Tenants who join the register will be contacted for their views on areas of the Housing Service that interest them.
 This allows you to have a say on the issues that matter to you and get involved from the comfort of your own home.

 Local and Angus-wide tenants groups

-If you would like to be more actively involved, we can provide training and cover your expenses to attend meetings.
+If you would like to be more actively involved locally or across Angus, we can provide support and training and cover your travel expenses to attend meetings.

 E-newsletter